facelessuser/RegReplace/readme.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+# Version 0.7
+- Replace command examples now commented out by default
+- RegReplace Commands and Settings now available via preference menu and command palette

 # Version 0.6
 - Add multi-pass sweeps
 - Report bad actions

 # Version 0.5
 - Make replace an optional parameter defaulted to "" (empty string)
-- Allow override actions to use instead of replace: fold and unfold
+- Allow override actions to be used instead of replace: fold and unfold

 # Version 0.4
 - Add support for "literal" boolean parameter for literal find and replaces